Burning Bridges (Bon Jovi album): Background

-On November 18, 2014, in an interview with Pierre Robert from WMMR-FM Radio, lead singer Jon Bon Jovi confirmed that he started writing songs for the upcoming Bon Jovi album and that album is going to be recorded in 2015 and released in 2016.
+On November 18, 2014, in an interview with Pierre Robert from WMMR, a leading rock station in Philadelphia, lead singer Jon Bon Jovi confirmed that he started writing songs for the upcoming Bon Jovi album and that album is going to be recorded in 2015 and released in 2016.
 He also confirmed that lead guitarist Richie Sambora left the band and said that the doors are wide open for him if he wants to return to the band, even though it is highly unlikely.
 Jon said: "I’d be hard-pressed to [allow him to return], so would David, so would Tico.
 It’d be a lot for us [to allow him back].
 After a year and a half and you miss 80 shows … I don’t think that’s possible.”
 By February 2015, Jon confirmed that he was still in an early stage of songwriting process with around 12 songs written and that inspiration for writing those songs came out of reading newspapers.

 Burning Bridges was conceived to fulfill Bon Jovi's commitment to Mercury Records, as the band and label could not agree on adjusted terms for the band's recording contract.
 "I've stayed at that label my entire life—32 years.
 I am the longest tenured artist on Mercury, or whatever they are called this week.
 But my deal was up, and that's that," said Jon Bon Jovi in an interview with Billboard.
 The album's title track makes explicit reference to Bon Jovi's dissatisfaction with the label.
 According to Bon Jovi, "This hits it right in the head and tells you what happened.
 Listen to the lyrics because it explains exactly what happened.
 And that's that."
 Regarding the split, a representative for Mercury Records stated, "Jon is a rock 'n' roll icon, and we are so proud of his 30-year collaboration with Mercury, which brought extraordinary commercial and creative success.
 We wish Jon only the best."